NNPDF/nnpdf/doc/sphinx/source/ci/index.md

 [git](git) pushes to the GitHub server.

 Currently we are using actively [GitHub Actions](https://help.github.com/en/actions).
-In the past, the [Travis CI](https://travis-ci.com/) service was used in the past, but thanks to timeout failures on Mac we have decided to move the CI to GitHub Actions.
+In the past, the [Travis CI](https://travis-ci.com/) service was used, but owing to timeout failures on Mac we have decided to move the CI to GitHub Actions.
 The [Gitlab CI service hosted at CERN](https://gitlab.cern.ch/) was also used in the past, but support was discontinued due to the burden of requiring everyone to have a CERN account.